BriteVerify/BriteCode/email.md

 Role Addresses
 --------------

-Role address are email address that are set aside for functions, not people .
-They’re often forwarded a group or department inside a company, and they can change owners frequently.
-Sending to a role address can lead to spam complaints pretty quickly.
-So it is usually a really good to toss them to the side.
-However, technically speaking, they can be "deliverable."
+Role address are email address that are set aside for functions, not people.
+They’re often forwarded to a group or department inside a company, and they can change owners frequently.
+Sending to a role address can quickly lead to spam complaints.
+Also, Email Service Providers (ESPs) often convert dormant role account to spam trap addresses, which will also get you into a ton of trouble.
+Either way, it’s a darn good idea to toss these aside.
+However, technically speaking, they can be "deliverable" addresses.
 So BriteVerify does not mark them as invalid.
-Instead we have a role_address flag to indicate that it is a bad idea to send anything to these addresses.
+Instead we have a role_address flag to let you know to sending to the address is not advisable, but ultimately up to you.

 Some examples of role addresses are postmaster, sales, admin, info, webmaster, etc. One role address in particular that is extremely risky is the postmaster address.
-Sending an email to that one is like driving drunk to a police station.. not that brite ;-)
+Sending an email to that one is like driving drunk to a police station... not that brite ;-)

 ```Javascript
 {